hshssingh4/Flicks/README.md

 ## Notes

-Implementing the search bar was bit of a hassle at first since I wasn't comfortable with using loops in Swift.
+Implementing the search bar was bit of a hassle at first since I wasn't comfortable with loops in Swift.
 But now, it works perfectly.

 ## License